McDougall Orphanage and Morley Residential School Timeline

 The United Church appoints a committee to take over administration of the residence and puts a resident superintendent in charge.
 The school is now administered separately under its own principal.

-The residence is chiefly used for high school students bussing to Bowness and Exshaw.
+The residence is chiefly used for high school children bussing to Bowness and Exshaw.

 The old agency building is returned to the Stoney reserve bands.